 Now that your bars are out of the line of water, we gotta give ‘em some room to drain!

-Our wooden soap dishes are a soap bar’s best friend.
+Washboard style wooden soap dishes are a soap bar’s best friend.
 The washboard surface elevates your soap bars so the water can drip off of them, and get a bit of airflow on all sides of the bar.

-Even though they’re made of uncoated wood, these dishes are the MVP.
+Even when they’re made of uncoated wood, these dishes are the MVP.
 I’ve had mine for a couple of years now and they aren’t warped or discolored in any way.
-Especially our zebra wood soap dishes!
+Especially zebra wood soap dishes!
 Zebra wood is a dense, heavy wood that’s highly water resistant, making it even more perfect for a shower ledge.

 3. Keep your soap dish clean.